Jdoemensah/NanoWood-in-Electric-Vehicles/README.md

 # Vehicle Registrations and Emissions Analysis

-# The US national MPG average of 25 milesper gallon was used as baseline for this analysis.
+The US national MPG average of 25 miles per gallon was used as baseline for this analysis.
-Additionally, the CO2 federal emissions constant of EC = 19.37 per unit of volume/mass of vehicle was used to estimate Co2 emissions base on reported vehicle's unladen weight and volume for counties in New York State.
+The federal CO2 emissions constant of EC = 19.37 per unit of volume/mass of vehicle was used to estimate CO2 emissions based on reported vehicle's unladen weight for all counties in New York State.
-IMPORTANT: These results are based on only 100,000 queried "gas" "VEH" vehciles as classified by the NY DMV in New York State as at 05/11/2022.
-This will be expanded to capture true results for gasoline vehiles in all 12.4 Million vehicle registrations reported in New York State in April, 2022.
+IMPORTANT: These results are based on "gas" "VEH" vehciles as classified by the NY DMV in New York State as at 05/11/2022.
+The query was called on all 12.4 Million vehicle registrations reported in New York State as at April, 2022.

 # Findings
 Top Ten Vehicle Registrations and CO2 Emissions by county in NYS

-As shown in the figure below, the results show that out of the queried 100,000 gasoline vehicles queried in New York State, Nassau county recorded the higest vehicle registrations.
+As shown in the figure below, the results show that Suffolk county recorded the higest vehicle registrations.
 Bronx county had the 10th higehst vehicle registrations.
-On emissions however, Suffulk county recorded highest with Orange county in the 10th highest C02 emissions based on this estimates.
-It is also noteworthy that Onondaga county was not among the top vehicle registrations in the state but is among the top ten counties with higest emissions.
+On emissions, Suffulk county recorded highest withBronx county in the 10th highest C02 emissions based on this estimates.

 ![image](https://user-images.githubusercontent.com/97989922/167980046-b7999b1f-22ec-44d3-b8a0-1e99f8f84e3e.png)